mikelgo/signup-bcrypt-demo/readme.md

 ### How to use
 Client and Server are tow entirely separate projects!
 I just packed them together in this repo for convenience.

-Run the Client by navigating into the folder and running npm start.
+Run the Client by navigating into the folder and running `npm start`in your terminal.

-Run the Server by navigating into the server folder and running node server.js.
+Run the Server by navigating into the server folder and running `node server.js` in your terminal.